 Incorporating culture and compassion to help build a better future

 The child welfare system is responsible for ensuring the safety, permanency, and well-being of children who have been abused or neglected.
 Unfortunately, some ethnic groups and demographics (ie: LGBTQIA+ and children who are disabled) are disproportionately represented within this system.
-These children need advocates who can understand their experiences and amplify their voices to ensure they receive the best possible care and support.
-In an effort to address this issue, CASA for Douglas County is working with key organizations and leaders in our community to encourage more diverse individuals to join the organization and become advocates.
+These children need Volunteer Advocates who can understand their experiences and amplify their voices to ensure they receive the best possible care and support.
+In an effort to address this issue, CASA for Douglas County is working with key organizations and leaders in our community to encourage more diverse individuals to join the organization and become Volunteer Advocates.

 At CASA for Douglas County we don't just have a mission; we have a responsibility to influence positive change in our community.